whittlbc/bbone-rails-mustache/README.md

 Backbone-Rails-Mustache-RequireJS
 ==========================================

-A 'Hello World' Template that's Heroku-ready
+A Heroku-ready template for Backbone-Rails apps using Mustache, RequireJS, and Bootstrap.

 # Quick Start: